tydhome/ipfs-cluster/architecture.md

 ### RPC API

-Communication between components happens through the RPC API: a set of functions which stablishes which functions are available to components (`rpc_api.go`).
+Communication between components happens through the RPC API: a set of functions which establishes which functions are available to components (`rpc_api.go`).

 The RPC API uses `go-libp2p-gorpc`.
 The main Cluster component runs an RPC server.
 RPC Clients are provided to all components for their use.
 The main feature of this setup is that **Components can use `go-libp2p-gorpc` to perform operations in the local cluster and in any remote cluster node using the same API**.

 This makes broadcasting operations and contacting the Cluster leader really easy.
 It also allows to think of a future where components may be completely arbitrary and run from different applications.
-Local RPC calls, on their side, do not suffer any penalty as the execution is short-cut directly to the correspondant component of the Cluster, without network intervention.
+Local RPC calls, on their side, do not suffer any penalty as the execution is short-cut directly to the correspondent component of the Cluster, without network intervention.

 On the down-side, the RPC API involves "reflect" magic and it is not easy to verify that a call happens to a method registered on the RPC server.
 Every RPC-based functionality should be tested.
 Bad operations will result in errors so they are easy to catch on tests.